mayoreee/thumbor_dash/README.md

 #### 2. Start thumbor_dash server in Docker

    `docker run -p 80:80 --env-file thumbor.env.txt mayoreee/thumbor_dash`
+When your environment is not ARM-based, add the option `--platform linux/arm64/v8`

 Note: If running in Docker, `<thumbor_dash-server>` in the image request URL should be set to `localhost:80` instead of `localhost:8888`.